LGBTQIA+ Therapy in St. Petersburg, FL

 Just you.
 As you actually are, right now.

 I am Dr. Emy Tafelski, a licensed marriage and family therapist offering LGBTQIA+ therapy in St. Petersburg, Florida.
-I work with LGBTQ+ individuals and relationships across the full spectrum of identity, orientation, and experience.
+I work with LGBTQ+ individuals and couples across the full spectrum of identity, orientation, and experience.
 Whether you are out and settled in who you are, somewhere in the middle of figuring it out, or just beginning to let yourself ask questions you have been afraid to ask, this is a space for you.

 No explaining yourself required.
 No educating the room.
 No bracing for a reaction that makes you wish you had kept it to yourself.